edisonm/documents/Debian_on_Dell_XPS_15.md

   should update the Kernel at least to 5.11 version, in my case I installed Proxmox latest version, which already provides such kernel.

-- For dual booting, don't forget to make Linux use Local Time so they both shows the same time:
+- For dual booting, don't forget to make Linux use local time so both Windows and Linux shows the same time:
   ```
   timedatectl set-local-rtc 1 --adjust-system-clock
   ```